Come Out, Come Out

 N/A

 Fern, Jaq, and Mallory never felt safe coming out.
 There was one place they did feel safe.
 A hidden abandoned house in the woods where the urban legend of the Patron of Port Promise resides.
 You make a wish and he keeps you safe.
 Only the friends find out there is a horrible cost.
-A cost that is rewoken years later when they start remembering the 'truth' of who they are and they're part of the disappearance of Mallory.
+A cost that is rewoken years later when they start remembering the 'truth' of who they are.
+Even more frightening is the knowledge that they might know the truth behind the disappearance of Mallory.

 What worked: Perfect twisty thriller with a paranormal presence that erases an individual's truth.
 It's now senior year and Fern and Jaq are no longer close.
 But an encounter in the woods has memories resurfacing.
 Memories that are painful but also have both of them question their true identities.